-- (iii) The fund management income included fund establishment fee, fund management fees and performance fees and was related to the fund management services rendered by the Group.
-The fees were determined at terms stipulated in the respective service contracts. - (iv) Acquisitions and projects management fee income was related to acquisitions and projects management rendered by the Group to these related parties who are real estate developers.
-The fees were determined at terms stipulated in the respective service contracts. - (v) The staff cost expense was related to secondment services rendered by the ultimate holding company and was charged at terms mutually agreed between the relevant parties. - (vi) The marketing expense was related to full scope of marketing and communication services rendered by the related party and was charged at terms mutually agreed between the relevant parties. - (vii) The office and transport expense was related to administrative services performed and general use of driver and company car provided by the ultimate holding company and was charged at terms mutually agreed between the relevant parties.
+- (iv) The staff cost expense was related to secondment services rendered by the ultimate holding company and was charged at terms mutually agreed between the relevant parties. - (v) The marketing expense was related to full scope of marketing and communication services rendered by the related party and was charged at terms mutually agreed between the relevant parties. - (vi) The office and transport expense was related to administrative services performed and general use of driver and company car provided by the ultimate holding company and was charged at terms mutually agreed between the relevant parties.